AdobeDocs/dynamic-media-classic.en/help/upgrade-faq.md

 *   Combine campaign assets with product information to streamline click to cart.
 *   Easily create, adjust, brand, and deploy interactive viewers using the WYSIWYG Viewer Designer.
 *   Deliver optimized rich media to [!DNL Experience Cloud] solutions.
 *   Integration with [!DNL Experience Cloud] for advanced asset analytics, targeting, and asset reuse across marketing touch points.
-Those touchpoints include [!DNL Adobe Campaign] for email, Adobe Social for social channels, and [!DNL Experience Manager] Sites for responsive web and mobile apps.
+Those touchpoints include [!DNL Adobe Campaign] for email, [!DNL Adobe Social] for social channels, and [!DNL Experience Manager] Sites for responsive web and mobile apps.

 +++